 The Second Step: Identify the Liable Party

 The second step is identifying who might be responsible for the defect.
 A defect can occur at any stage of the design, manufacture, or distribution of a product.
+The specific cause of the defect will determine who might be liable for damages.
+Potentially liable parties include:

 The Third Step: File a Claim